Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Dieudonn e theory and prismatic -gauges

 Further, since $G_\eta$ is killed by a power of $p$, and $\mathbb{Z}_p$ is $p$-torsion free, we have an isomorphism of sheaves $\tau_{\ge 0} R\mathcal{H}om_{\Spf(S)_{\eta, v}}(G_\eta, \mathbb{Z}_p[1] ) \simeq \mathcal{E}xt^1_{\Spf(S)_{\eta, v}}(G_\eta, \mathbb{Z}_p ).$ Finally, since $G^\vee_{\eta} \simeq \mathcal{E}xt^1_{\Spf(S)_{\eta, v}}(G_\eta, \mathbb{Z}_p(1) )$ (cf.~\cref{imp}), we obtain the desired statement. \end{proof}{}

 \begin{remark}We end this paper by noting some consequences of \cref{finalprop}.
-By taking limits, we obtain that (cf.~\cite[\S~5.4]{alb}) for a quasisyntomic ring $S$, and a $G \in \mathrm{BT}(S)$, we have an isomorphism Further, note that using \cite[Prop.~2.14, Cor.~3.7]{bscam}, for $G \in \mathrm{FFG}(S),$ we obtain and similarly, for $G \in \mathrm{BT}(S),$ we obtain
+By using \cref{ecc} and taking limits, we obtain that (cf.~\cite[\S~5.4]{alb})\footnote{Note that the statement we prove is formulated at the derived level, and therefore is stronger than loc.~cit.} for a quasisyntomic ring $S$, and a $G \in \mathrm{BT}(S)$, we have where the last isomorphism follows from repleteness of the $v$-site (see proof of \cite[Prop.~14.10]{diamond} and \cref{notconven} (9)).
+Further, note that using \cite[Prop.~2.14, Cor.~3.7]{bscam}, for $G \in \mathrm{FFG}(S),$ we obtain and similarly, for $G \in \mathrm{BT}(S),$ we obtain

 \end{remark}{}